view large

 Airbus A-300

 Europe's main manufacturers agreed about building a 300 seater widebody airliner together.
-It first flew in 1972 and after a slow start, Airbus built a whole family around this design, and cargo versions are still manufactured.
+It first flew in 1972 and after a slow start, Airbus built a whole family around this design, cargo versions were manufactured til 2007.

 photo: TC-ONY Onur Air, Dusseldorf 31.07.04 Aart Langevoort